Rackham Faculty Allies and Student Ally Diversity Grants

-The application opens December 10, 2018.
+The application is now open.
 Proposals are due on February 15, 2019, and must be submitted through the online application.
 Award notifications will be sent out April, 2019.

 Rackham Faculty Allies Diversity Grant

-The Rackham Faculty Allies Diversity Grant focuses on efforts to enhance diversity, equity, and inclusion (DEI) for current graduate students.
-Activities eligible for support include, but are not limited to efforts to improve climate; aid retention and completion; enhance academic and professional development; boost career outcomes and success for U-M graduate students; and promote alumni engagement.
+The Rackham Faculty Allies Diversity Grant emphasizes efforts to enhance diversity, promote equity, and foster inclusion (DEI) for current graduate students.
+Activities eligible for support include, but are not limited to, efforts to improve climate; aid retention and completion; enhance academic and professional development; boost career outcomes and success for U-M graduate students; and encourage student-alumni engagement.